 The school has several ways to report your child's progress to you.
-EYFS and Key Stage 1 children have reading diaries or similar which go home every day and parents have the opportunity to write comments in these.
-Key Stage 2 operate a slightly different system and, if required, some children have home/school diaries where more detailed comments from both home and school can be written.
+EYFS - Lower Key Stage 2 children have reading diaries or similar which goes home every day and parents have the opportunity to write comments in these.
+Upper Key Stage 2 operate a slightly different system.
+If required some children have home/school diaries where more detailed comments from both home and school can be written.
 Parent consultation evenings are held in the Autumn and Spring terms where you have the opportunity to discuss your child's progress and to look at their current learning targets.
-If you wish to have information about your child at other times you are always welcome to speak to your child's teacher; the school requests that you do this at the end of the day or make an appointment at the school office.
+If you wish to have information re your child at other times you are always welcome to speak to your child's teacher, the school requests that you do this at the end of the day or make an appointment at the school office.

-Children with additional needs and those with an Education and Health Care Plan will have termly reviews, one of which will be the Annual Statement Review, when the SENDCo and other professionals involved will review and plan for the following year.
-At the end of each term, the school produces reports for parents/carers.
-These reports outline learning outcomes and your child's individual strengths and areas for development and are written by the class teacher in consultation with their team and include current assessment grades for reading, writing and maths.
+Children with additional needs and those with a Statement of Need will have termly reviews one of which will be the Annual Statement Review, when the SENDCo and other professionals involved will review and plan for the following year.
+At the end of each term the school produces reports for parents/carers.
+These reports outline the learning outcomes designed for each curriculum area your child has followed and are written by the class teacher in consultation with their team and include current levels for reading, writing and maths.

-Each Key Stage team produce a curriculum overview to inform parents of the subjects they will be studying throughout the term and includes other relevant information to help you support your child in school.
-Homework is mostly activities that you can choose to do with your child and again consolidates their learning in school.
-Throughout the year there are events where parents are invited in to join in with their child's class and celebrate their acheivements and workshops are sometimes held to inform parents of the latest initiatives to to help parents support their children with their learning at home.
+Each Key Stage Team produce a curriculum overview to inform parents of the subjects they will be studying throughout the term and includes other relevant information to help you support your child in school.
+Homework is now mostly activities that you can choose to do with your child and again consolidates their learning in school.
+Throughout the year there are open days where parents are invited in to join in with their child's class and workshops are sometimes held to inform parents of the latest initiatives o to help parents support their children with their learning at home.

-The SENDCo runs an occassional parent support group for parents with children with SEN.
+The SENDCo runs a parent support group for parents with children with SEN.